[ Up To Portal ]

 The Search function at the top right may be used to search the content of this site.

 The PCL acronym stands for Printer Command Language.
-It is an intermediate langauge used to communicate between computers and certain printers.
+It is an intermediate language used to communicate between computers and certain printers.
 You can read the general overview of PCL in Wikipedia.

-inFORM Decisions products work with PCL 5e, which is the language originally used by the Laserjet 4 printer.
-5e does not support color.
+inFORM Decisions products work with PCL 5 (PCL 5e, PCL 5c) which is the language originally used by the Laserjet 4 printer and supported by HP Universal Print Driver(UPD).

 Here is the RTVCFGSRC for a 4050 that we have on our network.
 Since it is RTVCFGSRC, all parameters appear, even though most of them are the command defaults.